Marital Conflict Solved

 • The new danger will be that the wife gets to reinforce, strengthen, and justify her whining, blaming, and damning.

-• The goal is not to problem-solve the imagined “causes” for the pain, but to learn to cope better so that there is less pain.
+• The goal is not to problem-solve the imagined “causes” of the pain but to learn to cope better so that there is less pain.

 • Click for more information.